ritza-co/CodeCapsules/Docs/DomainDocs.md

 You can find everything relating to your Capsule's domains (including your default domain) under the "Overview" tab in the Capsule.
 This is also where you can add a purchased custom domain to your application.

 Much of this document will revolve around this overview tab.
-We'll cover various aspects and things to consider when  adding custom domains to applications on hosted on Code Capsules.
+We'll cover various aspects and things to consider when adding custom domains to applications hosted on Code Capsules.
 This includes:

 - Information on HTTPS and Code Capsules domains.